tmcw/today-i-learned/README.md

 * don’t

 The commonplace smartypants option isn't smart enough to parse that, but implementations like [markdown-it](https://github.com/markdown-it/markdown-it) and Medium's online editor can do very advanced quote formatting.

+### content-type is a weird attack vector

+> An attacker could upload a specially crafted JPEG file that contained script content, and then send a link to the file to unsuspecting victims.
+When the victims visited the server, the malicious file would be downloaded, the script would be detected, and it would run in the context of the picture-sharing site.

+[Here's one blog post](https://blogs.msdn.microsoft.com/ie/2008/07/02/ie8-security-part-v-comprehensive-protection/).
+It's weird, because before even if you declared a content-type, IE would still try to auto-detect a content type, and might re-interpret the file as something different.
+So you serve a file that contains JavaScript-looking content, but with an `image/jpg` mime-type, IE would treat it as a script.
+So they:

+- stopped sniffing image/ content
+- let you turn sniffing off